tanvipandhre/Array-1/README.md

 ]

 Output: [1,2,4,7,5,3,6,8,9]

+* 2 directions in traversal given by boolean flag
+* do the edge condition where direction is changing

 ## Problem 3
 Given a matrix of m x n elements (m rows, n columns), return all elements of the matrix in spiral order.